-Local SEO – Google Maps – Google My Business – Social Media
+Local SEO – Google Maps – Google Business Profile – Social Media

 Did you know that More than 2.4 billion people use the internet every day?
 90% of those have purchased something, or contacted a company online in the last 12 months!
 Will they find you?